Margaret Eimers regularly reminds her children that a person is not defined by his or her past mistakes.

 Upon graduation, Eimers will work for the summer in the Academic and Career Planning Center.
 She’s looking forward to spending more time with her husband, Greg, as well as her children, David and Rebekah, who she said have been extremely supportive during her time as a Penn State Behrend student.

-Eimers’ story as an adult student is far from over though.
+Eimers’ story as an adult learner is far from over though.

 In the fall, Eimers begins work on a master of arts in counseling from Edinboro University.
 It’s just the latest stop in her academic journey.